sci-42ver/SICP_SDF/sicp_notes.md

 - > In Section 4.2, aer we have studied the eval-uator, we will see how to transform our language in just this way
 - > In Section 4.3, we will look at nondeterminism from yet another point of view.
 - > This allows a user to add new types of expressions that eval can distinguish, without modifying the definition of eval itself.
 (See exercise 4.3.)
+  - i.e. use one table inside.
+So just `put` and then `get` can automatically work.
 - > We will see what the problem is and how to solve it in section 4.1.6.
   IMHO just change `(eval (definition-value exp) env)` to incorporate `eval-definition`.
 - > by binding them in the global environment.
 See Section 4.1.4.
-- > He used this framework to demonstrate that there are well-posed problems that cannot be computed by Turing machines (see exercise 4.15)
+- ~~> He used *this framework* to demonstrate that there are well-posed problems that cannot be computed by Turing machines (see exercise 4.15)~~ maybe here "framework" is used to "cannot be computed" -> "can be formulated as a [program](https://en.wikipedia.org/wiki/Halting_problem#Proof_concept)" failure.
+- >  so that sequential definition isn't equivalent to simultaneous definition, see exercise 4.19.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5